hashtag-squirrel/my-little-snek/README.md

 One non-technical aspect I want to mention is that I updated the provided files for the mock terminal website in a couple of ways:

-1. I added a background image that is thematically connected, showing some snake skin
+1. I added a background image that is thematically connected, showing some snakeskin
 2. I changed the "Run Program" button color to match the terminal output color
 3. I repositioned and resized the terminal window.